 Common Hazards that Lead to Slip and Fall Accidents

-The South Carolina Department of Health and Environmental Control (DHEC) estimates that one-third of those over age 65 fall each year.
+The South Carolina Department of Health and Environmental Control (DHEC) estimates that one-third of those over age 65 fall each year, and many suffer hip fractures as a result.
 These falls result in more than 7,000 hospitalizations and 25,000 emergency room visits in South Carolina each year.

 Here are some common hazards that can lead to dangerous slip and fall accidents: